 How to Update the SCCM Boot Image

-In this section, you will see how to update the SCCM boot images after Windows ADK and WinPE upgrade.
+This section will see how to update the SCCM boot images after Windows ADK and WinPE upgrade.

 - Open SCCM Console from Start Menu